Skip to content ↓

 Dear Parent/Carer,

-How to consent: We are coming to your child’s school on 02/10/2025, please ensure that you have submitted a form even if you do not consent, no later than 15:00 hours, 7 days prior to the session.
+How to consent: We are coming to your child’s school Co-op Academy Leeds on 12th May 2026, please ensure that you have submitted a form even if you do not consent, by 3pm, of the PORTAL CLOSURE DATE 11th May 2026.

 Providing you enter a correct email address, you will receive email confirmation when your child has received their vaccination, including information and advice about common side effects your child may experience.

 Support in accessing or completing a form: If you experience any problems accessing or completing the online form, please contact us on the above telephone number and our team will be happy to help.
-Alternatively, our short video may help answer your questions; LCH School Aged Immunisation Team: Flu Vaccine - YouTube
+Alternatively, our short video may help answer your questions

 Yours faithfully